fivexl/website/content/blog/s3-server-access-logging-date-partitioning/index.md

 panel_image: lesha_s3c.png
 tags: [ 'S3', 'Athena', 'logs', 'partitioning', 'AWS']
 ---
+In a recent project for a Swedish startup, we've taken a leap forward in optimizing cloud storage solutions largely due to the utilization of Athena partitioning.
+In this article, I will describe how to use the same idea in the context of S3 access logs.

 Amazon S3 server access logging now [supports](https://aws.amazon.com/about-aws/whats-new/2023/11/amazon-s3-server-access-logging-date-partitioning/) automatic date-based partitioning for log delivery.
 This allows services like Amazon Athena to improve performance and reduce cost when querying logs.
 {{< image src="get-ready-to-slice-and-dice-your-s3-logs.png" alt="Slice and Dice Your S3 logs" width="55%" align="left" style="border-radius: 5px; box-shadow: 2px 1px 3px 0 rgba(0,0,0, 0.3)" >}}